rfourquet/SafeREPL.jl/README.md

 Passing `nothing` means not transforming literals of this type, and a symbol is interpreted as the name of a function to be applied to the value.
 The last argument defaults to `nothing`.
+On 32-bits systems, `Int64` literals are transformed in the same way as `Int` literals.

 A single boolean value can also be passed: `swapliterals!(false)` deactivates `SafeREPL` and `swapliterals!(true)` re-activates it with the previous setting.